telerik/teststudio-docs/docs/automated-tests/scheduling/remote-scheduled-run.md

 ### Automatic Email for Scheduled Test Lists

 Optionally, you can configure the Test Studio Scheduling service to use an Email (SMTP) server by specifying few additional details.
 These settings allow you to <a href="/features/scheduling-test-runs/schedule-execution#step-3" target="_blank">send an automatic email</a> with the results of a scheduled test list.

-Depending on the SMTP server configuration, mandatory fields are the **'SMTP server address'** and the **'Port'** to communicate with it, the **'User Email'** and **'Password'** are not explicitly required.
-Once these fields are populated, hit the **Apply** button to reflect the changes to the Scheduling service and check if the message *'Telerik Scheduling Service is running'* appears in the lower left corner of the wizard.
+The SMTP server settings are listed in the expandable section __Configure Email (SMTP) server__ in the **Scheduling** tab.
+Mandatory fields are the **'SMTP server address'** and the **'Port'** to communicate with it, and the **'User Email'**, who sends the email.
+Depending on the SMTP server configuration, the **'Password'** field and **'Ssl'** checkbox may not be explicitly required.

+Once the necessary data is entered, hit the **Apply** button to reflect the changes to the Scheduling service and check if the status *'Telerik Scheduling Service is running'* appears in the lower left corner of the wizard.

 ![Scheduling SMTP][13a]